ansible/ansible-documentation/docs/docsite/rst/installation_guide/installation_distros.rst

     - Ubuntu 18.04 (Bionic)
     - bionic

+In the following we assume that you have installed wget and gpg (`sudo apt install wget gpg`).

 Run the following commands to add the repository and install Ansible.
 Replace the export of UBUNTU_CODENAME as per the table above (in this example we use jammy).